24+ Unplugged Road Trip Activities for Kids (2024)

 13. Sticker Books

-Kids will have a great time creating scenes in sticker books from the backseat.
+Kids have a great time creating scenes in sticker books from the backseat.
 Cupkin makes several sticker book options like All Around Town, My First Trip, Animal Habitats, and more.
+This Paint-by-Sticker Kids by Workman Publishing looks like a rainbow of fun as well.

 Melissa and Doug’s sticker sets are amusing, too.
 These reusable stickers can be used on more than one road trip.